Frances Tiafoe: Personal life

+Due to Tiafoe's connections to the Junior Tennis Champions Center (JTCC) in College Park, Maryland, and his childhood in Hyattsville, Maryland, many fans of the University of Maryland Terrapins are also fans of Tiafoe.
+Tiafoe is regularly covered by University of Maryland Media and Fan Sites.
+After Tiafoe defeated Rafael Nadal and reached the semifinals of the US Open in 2022, he attended a Maryland Terrapins Football game where he was honored for his accomplishments.
+Tiafoe also attends Maryland Terrapins Basketball games.
+Tiafoe has a long-term relationship with University of Maryland Football coach Mike Locksley, whom he met as a teenager, and has appeared on Locksley's podcast.

-Tiafoe has embraced his position both as one of the few African American players on the ATP Tour and as a potential role model to youngsters in general, saying, "That's one of my biggest motivations – to get more black people playing tennis...
+Tiafoe has embraced his position both as one of the few players of color on the ATP Tour and as a potential role model to youngsters in general, saying, "That's one of my biggest motivations – to get more black people playing tennis...
 But I'm just trying to inspire everyone, doesn't matter what race... especially younger people."

 Tiafoe played in the 2023 NBA Celebrity All-Star Game.

 Performance timelines

 Singles

-Current through the 2023 BNP Paribas Open.
+Current through the 2025 Shanghai Masters.